• Skip to primary navigation

 Playa Rajada: The Best Beach in Salinas Bay

-Guanacaste is home to a plethora of beautiful beaches and one of those is Playa Rajada.
-Located in the northern part of the Guanacaste province very close to the Nicaragua border, this beach is popular with locals.
+The Guanacaste Province is home to a plethora of beautiful beaches and one of those is Playa Rajada.

 How to Get To Playa Rajada Costa Rica